Rexabit/Outward-Sideloader/README.md

 You can define custom items by creating a "myitemname.json" file in the CustomItems folder, following one of the following templates.

+#### Notes about Custom Visual Prefabs ####

+Some knowledge about Unity is recommended if you plan on setting up your own custom visuals.
+You'll need to import an .fbx mesh, create a GameObject prefab out of it, and assign that prefab to an asset bundle.

+Importantly, the custom visuals must:
+* Have a BoxCollider (used for world collision, not combat)
+* Have a transform scale of 1, 1, 1

+All assets which are used for your custom visuals must also be included in the same asset bundle.

 #### Item Base (Important) ####
 All Custom Items have the following parameters.
 If you're just defining a generic item, use this template: